 A law designed to protect personal data stored by organisations, businesses or the government.
 The Act is governed by eight rules which are called the ‘data protection principles’.

 Unlike a credit card, you are not borrowing money.
 The card takes money you already have directly from your bank account and is a substitute for cash.

 A deduction is any money that is taken from your gross income before you receive your wages or salary, and will be displayed on your payslip.
 Common deductions you may come across include income tax, National Insurance, student loan repayments and pension contributions.

 DIRECT DEBIT MANDATE

 The process of setting up a regular repayment via your bank so the lender or service provider receives payments automatically.

 Failing to meet the terms of the credit agreement such as not making the agreed payments on time.

-This involves local agents physically visiting you to lend money.
-Interest rates tend to be higher than other options.
+A doorstep loan involves local agents physically visiting an individual’s home to lend and collect money.
+Interest rates tend to be higher than other financial solutions.